The internal energy, the magnetization and the specific heat of the Heisenberg XX chain at low temperatures: preliminaries

-The difficulty with the above expression resides in the fact that the integral cannot be carried out analytically, and one has to make recourse to numerical integration.
-As one may notice, the dispersion relation of the model is valid for all values of the temperature, which means that the integral should be carried out with respect to the full first Brillouin zone.
-Our aim is to derive analytical expressions that approximate, as good as possible, the magnetization $M_z$, at high, as well as, at low temperatures, taking into account the whole range of the wave vector $k$.
+The above integrals cannot be carried out analytically, and one has to make recourse to numerical integration.
+As one may notice, the dispersion relation of the model is exact and is valid for all values of the temperature, which means that the integrals should be carried out with respect to the full first Brillouin zone.
+Our aim is to derive series expansions analogous to the Dyson expansion, for the internal energy density, the specific heat and the magnetization per site at low temperatures.

 For this purpose, let us first make the change of variable $\cos(k)=z$; then, we have